 Diversified platforms, the more, the merrier

-Another fundamental principle of crafting your social campaign is diversifying the platforms you are using to promote yourself or your content.
-With a multitude of options in front of you, it can be easy to choose one, and arbitrarily make a few posts and call it a day.
-That is not going to generate the results that will help you meet the goals you set for yourself.
+Another fundamental principle of crafting your social campaign is diversifying the platforms you use to promote yourself or your content.
+With many options in front of you, it can be easy to choose one, and arbitrarily make a few posts and call it a day.
+That will not generate the results that will help you meet the goals you set for yourself.

 Cohesive imagery, staying on brand

-Another essential piece to the puzzle, which might seem like common sense to some, is making sure that all of the images you use across platforms are on brand and cohesive.
+Another essential piece to the puzzle, which might seem like common sense to some, is ensuring that all the images you use across platforms are on-brand and cohesive.
 Keeping yourself on brand is incredibly helpful not only to attract new attention but also to maintain recognition.

-Choosing a handful of strong images to utilize across every platform in your campaign will keep your campaign tied together, instead of having it appear to be random.
-It might be beneficial to you to create your images specifically for the campaign itself using a program such as Canva or Easel.
+Choosing a handful of strong images to utilize across every platform in your campaign will keep your campaign tied together, instead of appearing random.
+It might benefit you to create your images specifically for the campaign using a program such as Canva or Easel.

-It’s also essential to maintain a balance across all platforms in your campaign.
+Maintaining a balance across all platforms in your campaign is also essential.
 Identify which platforms make the most sense for you to present yourself on, and focus on them, but don’t let the others fall by the wayside.
-If you know your target audience will respond well to a twitter campaign, that’s all well and good, but you’re missing out on the potential gains you could make from the same campaign reaching across Pinterest or Instagram for example.
+If you know your target audience will respond well to a Twitter campaign, that's all well and good, but you're missing out on the potential gains you could make from the same campaign reaching across Pinterest or Instagram, for example.

 Looking at what we’ve just discussed in a list form:

 The keys to unlocking a successful social campaign are:

 - Have a goal in mind that you can track.